 When designing their compensation structures, employers choose a combination of wages and benefits to attract qualified workers.
 Similarly, employers design 401(k) plans by selecting a combination of features that their employees are likely to value.
-Nearly all of the sample of 62,000 large 401(k) plans included at least one of the three activities explored in this research.
-Across the sample of large 401(k) plans in 2018, only 3.2 percent did not offer employer contributions, did not automatically enroll employees, and did not have participant loans outstanding (Exhibit 1.11).
-The most prevalent combination of plan activities was employer contributions in plans that also had participant loans outstanding, which was observed in 44.9 percent of large 401(k) plans in the sample.
-Another 14.1 percent of large 401(k) plans had employer contributions only, and 23.7 percent had employer contributions, outstanding loans, and automatic enrollment.
-The remaining 14.0 percent of 401(k) plans in the sample had some other configuration of some of the three features.
+Nearly all of the sample of nearly 64,000 large 401(k) plans included at least one of the three activities explored in this research.
+Across the sample of large 401(k) plans in 2019, only 3.3 percent did not offer employer contributions, did not automatically enroll employees, and did not have participant loans outstanding (Exhibit 1.11).
+The most prevalent combination of plan activities was employer contributions in plans that also had participant loans outstanding, which was observed in 44.3 percent of large 401(k) plans in the sample.
+Another 13.9 percent of large 401(k) plans had employer contributions only, and 24.7 percent had employer contributions, outstanding loans, and automatic enrollment.
+The remaining 13.8 percent of 401(k) plans in the sample had some other configuration of the three features.

 Larger 401(k) plans tend to be more likely to have employer contributions, participant loans outstanding, and automatic enrollment (Exhibit 1.11).
-In 2018, about 40 percent of 401(k) plans in the sample with 5,000 participants or more had employer contributions, participant loans outstanding, and automatic enrollment, compared with 13 percent of plans in the sample with fewer than 100 participants.
-Overall, 23.7 percent of 401(k) plans in the sample had reported evidence of all three activities.
+In 2019, more than 40 percent of 401(k) plans in the sample with 1,000 participants or more had employer contributions, participant loans outstanding, and automatic enrollment, compared with 14 percent of plans in the sample with fewer than 100 participants.
+Overall, about 25 percent of 401(k) plans in the sample had reported evidence of all three activities.